I Want to Come Over

-"I Want to Come Over" is a song by American singer-songwriter Melissa Etheridge.
-It was released in late January 1996 as the second single from her fifth studio album, Your Little Secret (1995).
+"I Want to Come Over" is a song by American singer-songwriter Melissa Etheridge, released in late January 1996 by Island Records as the second single from her fifth studio album, Your Little Secret (1995).
 The song was a commercial success, reaching number 22 on the US Billboard Hot 100 and number 29 in both Australia and New Zealand.
 It also reached number one on the Canadian RPM 100 Hit Tracks chart in March 1996.
 At the end of the year, the song appeared on the American and Canadian year-end charts at numbers 79 and 11, respectively.
+The accompanying music video was directed by Pam Thomas and features Gwyneth Paltrow.

 Reaction

 Critical reception

-Larry Flick from Billboard felt that the song "should ignite across-the-board radio interest, much in the same way as the mega "Come To My Window" did."
+Larry Flick from Billboard magazine felt that the song "should ignite across-the-board radio interest, much in the same way as the mega 'Come to My Window' did."
 He added, "Tortured romance is what Etheridge does best, and she offers up a heaping dose of sexually charged tension and yearning—topped with just enough philosophical focus to drive the song to its necessary climax.
 Rockers will dig the now-familiar blend of Etheridge's growl and the clang of guitars, while popsters will find the hook too tasty for words."